 All Chandlers shops carry these goods.
 They are all TL9+, and (where applicable) can stand up to wear-and-tear somewhat beyond ‘normal’, though concerted abuse will generally be more than they can handle.

-With most items from Chandlers, if a compass, knife blade, or other gadgets can be added for no apparent reason, it often will be.
-Glow-in-the-dark parts - or sometimes, the whole object - may be included, again without a lot of rhyme or reason, other than it makes them easier to find in a ship cabin that you've not yet gotten used to, and thus aren't sure if the nightstand lamp is on the left or right side of the bed.
+With most items from Chandlers, if a compass, knife blade, or other gadget can be added for no apparent reason, it often will be.
+Glow-in-the-dark parts—or sometimes, the whole object—may be included, again without a lot of rhyme or reason, other than it makes them easier to find in a ship cabin that you’ve not yet gotten used to, and thus aren’t sure if the nightstand lamp is on the left or right side of the bed.

-"Carnegie" Music player - Cr100.
-Includes interface cable and adapter plugs for most standard compatible-interface data sources, wireless capability for Imperial standard networks, standard commdots, or the "Alexandria" ad-hoc network, and unobtrusive earphones for listening privacy.
+- Cr100.
+Includes interface cable and adapter plugs for most standard compatible-interface data sources, wireless capability for Imperial standard networks, standard commdots, or the “Alexandria” ad-hoc network, and unobtrusive earphones for listening privacy.
 Holds approximately 40 hours of music.
-Includes a small but bright emergency flashlight rechargeable in sunlight (6 hrs from "insufficient power" to "full charge" in normal sunlight; provides 4 hours of constant illumination if music is not played).
+Includes a small but bright emergency flashlight rechargeable in sunlight (6 hrs from ‘insufficient power’ to ‘full charge’ in normal sunlight; provides 4 hours of constant illumination if music is not played).
 Sized to fit comfortably into most clothing pockets (1cm x 1cm x 0.5cm).
 The outer surface provides limited control (volume up, volume down, next song, previous song, pause/resume playing) on the basic unit, but an enhanced version with a holodynamic projected screen/console (Cr150) offers additional control.
 The on/off switch is an actual hardware switch rather than a soft control.
 Holding it to the on position for more than 1 second activates or deactivates the flashlight mode.
 The device also functions as a timepiece with 8 time zones (including local time divisions) and four alarms, each of which can be linked to a song in memory.